Whenever you want to play live with your electro-acoustic guitar or rehearse with a band, you’d probably want an acoustic guitar amp.

 These amps are typically low-powered because they feed on batteries.
 Still, their design allows delivering just enough juice so people in the immediate area can hear the performance.

 As such, lightweight, battery-powered amplifiers are popular with on-the-go acoustic guitar players.
 Typically, these amps are lower-powered to prevent draining the batteries too quickly.
 Still, they usually are designed to deliver enough juice so you can be heard clearly within the immediate area.

 More so, these amps also have other features like effects, channels for guitars and microphones, and feedback control.

 Larger venues and outdoors

 For larger spaces and outdoors, you’d want a complete PA system rather than an acoustic amp.
-You could also microphone a smaller amp (like a 60 watts small-venue amp) and run it through the PA (remember most larger clubs and musical venues have built-in PA systems).
+You could also microphone smaller guitar amplifiers (like a 60 watts small-venue amp) and run it through the PA (remember most larger clubs and musical venues have built-in PA systems).

 A PA system consists of sizeable speakers, a mixer (sometimes the speaker has mixing capabilities), microphones, and gear that helps you transport and manage the setup.